 Chrysler attempted to improve the situation by putting larger 5-1/4" speakers in the overhead "sound bar," and offered an upgrade option for an extended 7-speaker setup.
 This system consisted of separate woofers and tweeters in the front, rear speakers in the sound bar, and a 6-3/4" subwoofer in the center console.
 A factory stereos go, this was certainly an improvement, but it's still a factory stereo.
 Thankfully, there's plenty of aftermarket gear available to make your Wrangler sound great on the highway or in the high country.

 The standard Jeep stereo (Crutchfield Research Photo)

-The factory radio is a shade over 3" tall, a size common in Chrysler and GM vehicles of this era.
-With the help of a mounting kit, you can install a standard DIN-sized (2" tall) receiver in the Wrangler.
+The "1.5-DIN" factory radio is a shade over 3" tall, a size common in Chrysler and GM vehicles of this era.
+A big-screen 4" nav receiver won't fit in your Jeep, but, with the help of a mounting kit (free with your Crutchfield purchase), a wide variety of standard DIN-sized (2" tall) receivers will.

 The upgraded CD stereo (Crutchfield Research Photo)

 The stock receiver is pretty easy to remove, and you'll only need a couple of tools (listed below).
 Start by prying up the top trim panel that stretches all the way across the top of the dash.
 Removing this will expose two screws securing the top of the center dash console.
 You'll then need to remove a third screw located behind the ashtray.